Safeguarding changes using the plan-execute pattern

 }

-func (pup ProductUpdatePlan) Apply(repo Repo) error {
+func (pup ProductUpdatePlan) Execute(repo Repo) error {

 for _, product := range pup.Added {